Shared schema: when to use and when not to

 Don’t embed, reference

-Let’s rejig the OpenOrder schema to include a reference to the User data, i.e. just the userId, rather than denormalising it:
+Let’s rejig the OpenOrder schema to include a reference to the User data, i.e. just a userId, rather than denormalising it:

 {